 The fast world is a razor’s edge: it’s a cold blue, a learning computer, a boiling idea.
 The fast world is a rock concert, it’s running and leaping from a plane or a bridge, soaring off into the atmosphere powered by turbines or colossal engines of blazing flame and explosions.
-The fast world is the inextinguishable blaze of the sun.
+The fast world is the inextinguishable inferno of the sun.
 It is obsessed with the next thing, the new thing, the thing everybody is talking about, the current, the now and the certain.

 The slow world is worn armour, an ornate shield.
 The slow world lives in museums and libraries.
 The slow world is waking yourself up, even though you’d rather not attend that 8:00 AM class on this cold morning.
 After you wake up you see the blur of fog.
 As you walk through it the cold doesn’t matter, because the sunrise is spectacular.
 The slow world is long phone calls, writing on recycled paper, a cork board covered in photographs.
 It’s watching movies with a blanket and hot chocolate during a thunderstorm, walking, sleeping, warm socks in leather boots, difficult discussions with parents, and taking the time to write a story.
 The slow world is sleeping next to somebody who loves you.